 It is typically a big ask for a medical professional to navigate an antipsychotic withdrawal in an outpatient setting.
-There are generally features and liabilities that would be challenging to manage without a higher level of support.
+There are common features and liabilities that would be challenging to manage without a higher level of support.

 Antipsychotics given during a crisis often transform into a lifetime of being medicated and a continuance of the side effects that go with it.
-There is evidence that long-term antipsychotics can actually perpetuate psychosis.2 In over 75% of the cases we treat, people can navigate their lives after having withdrawn from the drugs.
+There is evidence that long-term antipsychotics can actually perpetuate psychosis.2 In over 75% of the cases we treat, people can navigate their lives better after having properly withdrawn from the drugs.

 Do Your Symptoms